“

 primary cause for Infertility in many women.
 A simple blood

-test for study of serum Testosterone and cortisol level with
+test for study of Serum Testosterone and cortisol level with

 an ultra sonogram study for abdomen would make fine differential